 Basically, if you make yourself indispensable, your manager will be invested in keeping you around.
-Then they’ll be more likely to see the benefits in giving you flexible workplace options, and it may help to overcome their bias against remote workers.
+Then they’ll be more likely to see the benefits of giving you flexible workplace options, and it may help to overcome their bias against remote workers.
 Plus, you’ll have the trust and mutual respect you need for a successful work-from-home plan.

 Technology is crucial when you telecommute, so before you actually talk to your boss, you’ll want to make sure you have the tools to get started.

 You can start by making sure you have reliable high-speed internet at home (or wherever else you’ll be working).
 If you regularly experience slow speeds at home, that’ll make remote work extremely difficult—and it’ll make you look less reliable to everyone in the office.